-- 2.2 The recently adopted NLP is a single new Local Plan covering the whole of Northumberland.
+- 2.2 The recently adopted NLP is a single new Local Plan which covers the whole of Northumberland with the exception of the area of the Northumberland National Park, which is a separate local planning authority.
 It sets out the strategic planning policies, general scale and distribution of new development, provides planning principles and allocations to meet Northumberland's needs to the year 2036.
 Newbiggin-by-the-Sea is located in the South East Northumberland Delivery Area and is designated as a Service Centre, which is the second tier of the main settlement hierarchy.
 Northumberland County Council considers that Newbiggin-by-the-Sea is an important service centre for both residents and surrounding communities.
 Therefore, it is a suitable location to accommodate employment, housing and services that maintains and strengthens its role. - 2.3 NLP Strategic Policy HOU3 (Housing requirements for neighbourhood plan areas) sets a housing requirement figure (HRF) of 360 homes in the NP area over the period 2016-2036.
 The policy also allocates the following three sites for housing: - The former Moorside School site at Woodhorn Rd. (up to 66 units) - Land NW of Spital House Farm, North Seaton Rd.
 (55-85 units) - Site adjacent to the Arts Centre at Woodhorn Rd.
 (13 units) - 2.4 NLP Policy HOU5 sets out that a range of good quality, energy-efficient homes, including affordable homes, will be provided to deliver a more balanced mix of tenures and housing types and sizes, alongside supported specialist housing for older and vulnerable people.
-Development proposals will be assessed according to how well they meet the needs and aspirations of those living in and seeking to move to Northumberland, as identified in the most up-to-date Strategic Housing Market Assessment or local housing needs assessment. - 2.5 NLP Policy HOU6 states that major development proposals of 10-or-more units or 0.5 hectares will be expected to provide 10% AH (in low value areas).
-These are to be provided as 100% affordable home ownership.
+Development proposals will be assessed according to how well they meet the needs and aspirations of those living in and seeking to move to Northumberland, as identified in the most up-to-date Strategic Housing Market Assessment or local housing needs assessment. - 2.5 NLP Policy HOU6 states that major development proposals of 10-or-more units or 0.5 hectares will be expected to provide Affordable Housing (AH) according to a tiered requirement ranging from 10% to 30% depending on area value and development size.
+Within low and medium value areas, developments of 10 to 29 units are exempt from making a contribution. - 2.6 These are to be provided as 100% affordable home ownership.
+However, In low value areas developments of less than 30 dwellings are exempt from making an affordable housing contribution.